odpi/egeria-charts/site/docs/intro/k8s.md

 When running on a separate server or a cloud service this isn't a concern.

+When using microk8s, note that the standard k8s commands are renamed to avoid clashes, so use the microk8s ones in the remainder of the Egeria documentation

+kubectl -> microk8s kubectl
+helm -> microk8s helm

+They can also be aliased on some platforms.

 ### MacOS
 The [macos install](https://microk8s.io/#tab-three__content) docs cover the steps needed to install microk8s.